rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 # Migration of Cross-DB Queries and Linked Servers from on-prem MS SQL to Azure ElasticQuery
 #### A practical guide for migrating SELECT, INSERT, UPDATE, DELETE and EXEC statements to ElasticQuery at scale

-This guide is based on experience gained during migration of a real-estate management system with 184 MS SQL databases from on-prem to Azure.
+This guide is based on experience gained during migration of a real-estate management system with hundreds of MS SQL databases from on-prem to Azure.
 It focuses on cross-database queries which became the major issue for the migration due to limitations of Azure SQL and Azure ElasticQuery.

 Consider this on-prem cross-DB query as an example: